freeradical13/freeradical13.github.io/index.md

 [HDL][] transports cholesterol from tissues to the liver.

+## Pancreas

+The [pancreas][] is an organ that releases various hormones into the blood and various digestive enzymes into the small intestine.

 ## Digestion

 [Digestion][] is the breakdown of food into small, water-soluable molecules in the blood.